-Official results must be certified no later than 28 calendar days following an election.
-A certified "Statement of the Vote" will be available on the Elections website at www.shapethefuture.org and for purchase or viewing at the Elections Office, located at 40 Tower Road in San Mateo.
+Official results must be certified no later than 28 calendar days following the election.
+A certified "Statement of the Vote" will be available on the Elections website at www.shapethefuture.org and for purchase or viewing at the Registration & Elections Division, located at 40 Tower Road in San Mateo.